xebia-functional/nine-cards-backend/README.md

 1. **Grant Google Account Permissions.**
    The *Client* sends a request to the GAC to open an authorization token.
 The request carries the user's `email` and the `deviceId`, which uniquely identify the instance of the NineCardsClient issuing the request.
-   If the request is accepted, the GAC responds with success and includes in the response an `idToken`, which identifies a short-lived OAuth session within the GAC.
+   If the request is accepted, the GAC responds with success and includes in the response a `tokenId`, which identifies a short-lived OAuth session within the GAC.

 2. **Client signup in NCBE.**
    The *Client* sends a HTTP request to the NCBE's endpoint `POST {apiRoot}/login`, to register in it.
    This request carries (as a JSON object in the body entity) three fields:
    * the `email` that serves as an external identifier for the user running the client,
    * the `androidId`, that identifies the Android device in which the user is running the client application, and
-   * the `idToken` that the client received from the GAC in Step 1.
+   * the `tokenId` that the client received from the GAC in Step 1.

    If the request succeeds, the NCBE records the client's user and device and returns a response to the client app.
    The response carries (in a JSON object in the request body) two fields: a `sessionToken` and an `apiKey`.